Field Notes

 Start with the easiest decisions

 Don't begin a cleanout with the box of childhood photos.
-You'll burn 90 minutes and quit.
 Start with obvious tosses — expired chemicals, broken tools, kid bikes long outgrown.

 Tackle duplicates first